Blueberry Muffin Tops

 Blueberry Pie Bars – Super soft, easy bars with a creamy filling, streusel topping and abundance of juicy blueberries!

-Blueberry Muffin and Buttermilk Pancakes Cake – One of the best coffee cakes and uses a tried-and-true cake base I adore!
+Blueberry Muffin Cake – One of the best coffee cakes and uses a tried-and-true cake base I adore!

 Blueberry Banana Zucchini Bread – Banana bread just got better with juicy blueberries in every bite!
 The zucchini (you can’t taste it) keeps it moist and healthy!
 Easy and delicious!